zettawatt/colony/README.md

 - **My Pods** - add, modify, and remove pods

 ##### Downloads
 Just as you would think, this page lists all of the files that have been downloaded.
 Clicking on these will open the file with the default system application.
+Depending on the binary and OS, the application being opened may be different.
+Older files uploaded to Autonomi are directories (i.e. archives).
+This can cause issues with the automatic file type detection.
+If auto file opening fails, go to the downloads directory as specified in the configuration screen to open them from your file browser application.

 ##### Uploads
 See uploaded files and upload new files to the network.
 Check the status tab to see the progress of uploading files.

 Clicking on the 'Upload New File' button will pull up a file picker window where you can select a file.
-If you've got the ETH and ANT tokens available in your active wallet, the file will upload to the network.
+If you've got the ETH and AUTONOMI tokens available in your active wallet, the file will upload to the network.
 After it completes, you'll see a notification at the bottom of the screen.

+**NOTE**: the v1.1.5 release of Colony and older does not show upload status in the status screen.
+It will run in the background and display a toast when complete.
+This issue is being fixed.

 <p align="center">
  <img align="center" src="https://raw.githubusercontent.com/zettawatt/colony/main/screenshots/upload_file.gif" height="480" />